 Jenn met me at the marina on Saturday morning.
 I had the boat mostly prepped for sailing, so we got underway rather quickly.
 I had gone 18 hours without speaking and was not exactly prepared to get back into it, which was problematic, but I mumbled through it.

 The weather was nearly perfect.
 75°F and sunny, low humidity, 10kts of breeze from the southeast.
 We initially sailed north, with no real destination in mind.
 I thought that we might pick up a mooring ball at Martell’s and get lunch, just for something to do.
 I asked Jenn if she could call them to see if their launch was running to pick up people from the mooring field.
 She confirmed that I really wanted to use the word “launch” but I couldn’t come up with anything beyond the other terms for ships’ tenders during the Age of Sail.
 She actually tried it, but quickly reverted to “boat,” which was apparently better received.
 I can’t believe that I couldn’t come up with “boat.”
 She was talking to the hostess at a tiki bar, not the bosun of HMS Victory.
-We furled the jib and dropped the main and proceeded under power as we got close.
-There was really only one open mooring, and the depth was sketchy.
-We actually bounced as we approached, and I quickly turned us out.
+We furled the jib and dropped the main and proceeded under power as we neared to moorings.
+There was only one open buoy, and the depth was sketchy.
+We grazed the bottom and I quickly turned us out.
 We did a slow drive-by to see if there were open spots somewhere, but eventually gave up and left.

 The area directly in front of Martell’s is pretty busy, and we didn’t have a chance to put the main back up immediately.
 I would have ordinarily done it while still on the mooring.
 We motored along the shore until we were clear of the channel, where we had room to come head-to-wind and hoist it again.
 We then proceeded south.
 Jenn snapped a picture of an Osprey on Marker 39.
 We’d previously seen what looked a lot like a bald eagle over the creek, so it was a good day for spotting raptors.